 PSCAA operates a station in Bremerton, which measures PM{2.5}.
 This station monitor is located approximately 2.4 miles north of the waterfront area of NAVBASE Kitsap-Bremerton, across Port Washington Narrows.
 Table 3.1-1 presents published design values based on the most current ambient monitoring levels (USEPA, 2024b) for the region and demonstrates that emission levels are well below the most stringent NAAQS.
 Lead is not included in this air quality analysis, as there are no sources of lead emissions associated with the Action Alternative.
-A design value is a statistic that describes the air quality status of a given location relative to NAAQS.
+A design value is a statistic based on the average of the previous three calendar year's data that describes the air quality status of a given location relative to NAAQS.
 Design values are computed and published annually by USEPA's Office of Air Quality Planning and Standards and reviewed in conjunction with the USEPA Regional Offices.